kelter-antunes/ServiceStudioEnvironmentsSyncApp/README.md

    ```

    - **Parameters:**
-     - `ServiceStudioPath`: Absolute path to your ServiceStudio installation directory.
+     - `ServiceStudioPath`: Absolute path to your ServiceStudio settings directory.
-     - `OdCStudioPath`: Absolute path to your ODCStudio installation directory.
+     - `OdCStudioPath`: Absolute path to your ODCStudio settings directory.
      - `ServerUrl`: The endpoint URL where synchronization data will be sent and received.
      - `SyncIntervalInMinutes`: Time interval (in minutes) between each synchronization attempt.
      - `SyncSensitiveInfo`: Whether to include sensitive information (e.g., passwords) during synchronization.